 Before Baby’s Born

 It’s not like you weren’t planning on including him in announcing your pregnancy, but if you’re the one deciding how to do it, and he’s barely mentioned, he won’t be into it.
-So Skype together with him when you break the news to your parents, tag him on Facebook when you share it with cyberspace, or schedule a photo shoot of you two together for a printed “We’re expecting!” card.
+So have him with you on Facetime when you break the news to your parents, tag him in your post when you make it Facebook-official, or schedule a photo shoot of you two together for a printed “We’re expecting!” card.

 Obviously it’s most important to plan your doctor’s visits around your schedule, but the easiest way to get your man feeling like he matters is by getting him to hear that heartbeat and see that sonogram.
 Since some appointments are bigger than others (like your first ultrasound and the mid-pregnancy ultrasound, when the gender is usually revealed), make sure to schedule those for when he can make it.
 Heck, send him an iCal or Outlook Calendar invite, so he knows it’s important he’s there too.

 Your girlfriends may be planning a baby shower for you, but what about him?
 This is where the dadchelor party comes in.
 Give some of his closest guy friends some not-so subtle hints that they should throw him a man-centric event.
 It can be in a backyard, his man cave or at his favorite pub.
 Let them plan whatever it is they like to do, whether it’s playing poker or watching their favorite football team.
 No women allowed.

-Let Him Make Decorating Decisions.
 Even if you think your guy has a horrible sense of style (like those Bob Marley posters and hanging high school football jerseys), you should still let him in on the nursery decorating process.
 After narrowing it down to a few prints or patterns that you love, ask him which he likes best.
 We can totally picture him bragging to his friends about how he designed the nursery!

 After Baby’s Born

-Tell Him What To Do.
 We don’t mean that you should boss him around, but some first-time dads feel a little unsure of what exactly their new role is supposed to be.
 So if you want him to change more diapers, tell him.
 If you’re dying for him to take over the cooking tonight, hand him the mixing spoon.
 Who cares if you’re not crazy about his meatloaf?

-We know there are certain things you loathe doing (like changing the 4 a.m. diaper) but resist the urge to stick him with every single one of them.
+We know there are certain things you loathe doing (like changing the 4 a.m. diaper), but resist the urge to stick him with every single one of them.
 Instead, give him a fun activity, like singing baby a lullaby or giving baby a bath.
 These aren’t just things he’ll enjoy doing, they’re things that will help him and baby bond.

-Take A Class.
 We know, it’s tough to find time to get away!
 But if you’re taking a regular drawing, swimming or fitness class, you’ll have a regular schedule of getting out of the house (and feeling like your old baby-free self for a little bit).
 And your man can have some quality time with baby.